“Make an opening—tzohar—for daylight…” (Bereishit 6:16)

 • Called toward deeper connection—to self, to community, to something larger

-• Drawn to this work but in need of a legal, supported, and Jewishly grounded setting
+• Drawn to this work but in need of a supported, and Jewishly grounded setting within a statewide legal framework

 Participation requires a willingness to commit fully to the arc—preparation, retreat, and integration—and to meet the medical eligibility requirements set by our partner healing center.
 What you bring matters most: openness, care for yourself and the group, and a genuine readiness to be present.